greatbody/gmail-checker/README.md

       - Give it a name (e.g., "Mail Checker")
       - Click "Create"
       - Download the credentials JSON file
-      - Rename it to `credentials.json` and place it in your project root directory
+      - Rename it to `credentials.json` and place it in the `data` directory

-   Note: The `token.json` file will be automatically created when you first run the script.

 3. Configure environment variables:
    - Copy `.env.example` to `.env`